Academic Support Coaching

 - Giving Presentations in the U.S.

 If you find yourself on academic probation, we are here to help.
-You must first attend an online or in-person intake session.
+You must first check your MyRed account for holds and to-do’s that will prompt you to the next steps in this process.
 Please refer to ISSO about what can happen if you lose your student status.

 As you work to improve your academic records, we are here to support you!
 We can offer you the benefits of 1:1 coaching.
 You can chat with our international academic success coach or any of our other coaches.
 They will help you discuss and improve your study habits.

 You can check your GPA by looking up your transcript.
 You can access your transcript on MyRed.
 You will not have a GPA until after your first term.

 On your transcript you will see these codes: